 And do you know what the best part is?

-The self-healing comes as a result of developing self-awareness skills.
+Self-healing comes as a result of developing self-awareness skills.
 It’s not something “extra” that you have to do.
 It just happens.

 Self-healing comes as a result of developing self-awareness skills.
 Click To Tweet